p16i/Syllable-based-Neural-Thai-Word-Segmentation/README.md

 Methods ..

 ## Citation
-At the moment, we am waiting for the proceeding from COLING2020 to be available.
+At the moment, we am waiting for the proceeding of COLING2020 to be available.
 Please stay tuned!.
 ```
 TBD
 ```